johnsonch/rails_0_to_deploy_in_60_minutes/presentation.md

 ![full](images/182656049.jpg)

+^ [^4]

-^ Photo Credit: Dave and Les Jacobs | Blend Images | 182656049
+[^4]: Photo Credit: Dave and Les Jacobs | Blend Images | 182656049

+^ Notes: Really it all depends on your comfort with the different technologies and how much time you want to spend getting things going.

 ---
 #Let's build